Last updated February 2026, Update 49

 Yorgrim River Ram

-- Mount: Yorgrim River Ram
+Yorgrim River Ram mount in ESO.

 In an annual Windhelm competition, contestants must ride their potential prizes up a mountain then down at top speeds, bareback and without falling off.
 Most rams toss riders into the air on purpose, validating the claim that the ram chooses its rider.